The Ghetto (Donny Hathaway song)

 "The Ghetto" is a socially conscious, mostly instrumental jazz-flavored anthem, released as the first single off American soul singer Donny Hathaway's debut album, Everything Is Everything, released as a single in 1969 on Atlantic Records.

 The song was co-written by Hathaway and Leroy Hutson.
 The song was a 6-minute and 50 second extravaganza which built upon a cinematic feel with its lengthy instrumental though it did feature vocal ad-libs from Hathaway, who played Wurlitzer electronic piano on the song, and constant chants of the song's title.
 The song has a distinctive Afro-Cuban sound with congas.

 The song also featured additional background dialogue from what sounds like men talking on a street corner and a baby crying – that baby being Hathaway's own daughter Lalah before Hathaway ended the song with frenetic hand claps.

 When originally released in 1969, the song became a modest charted single, peaking at number 87 on the Billboard Hot 100 and number 23 on the Billboard Hot Soul Singles chart.

-The song was also featured on Hathaway's revered Live album in which Hathaway and his musicians played a faster version of the song and later featured Hathaway getting the audience to sing the final chorus.
-The song was also used in the 1977 film Short Eyes.

 Co-writer Leroy Hutson recorded a version of the song entitled "The Ghetto '74" for his album The Man!
 (1973).
 Since then, the song has been sampled in hip-hop songs, most famously, Too Short's "The Ghetto", which featured Gerald Levert singing the chorus.

-George Benson, accompanied by keyboardist Joe Sample, covered the song on his album Absolute Benson.